 Looking back at the first decade of the 21st century, you can see the investor psychology at work in setting the valuations of businesses and other income producing assets.
 Once the frenzy sets in, business valuations can rise to lofty levels rather quickly, at least in the short term.
 This is often driven by market comparisons: if one company sells for 10 times the gross revenues, then a similar firm should trade at about the same price.
+Sooner or later though any valuation runs into a reality check.

 Investor excitement aside, your business valuation must pass two key tests: